obestwalter/i3configger/docs/build-process.md

 5. merge additional context from `i3configger.json` and `.message.json`
 5. Replace all variables in configs with their values
 6. Write results
-7. Check if config is valid - if not leave the old configuration in place
+7. If config is valid: replace and reload.
+If not: leave the old configuration in place